-To merge two sequences of elements, it is only necessarv for each PE to transfer a portion of its sequence to the associated PE.
+To merge two sequences of elements, it is only necessary for each PE to transfer a portion of its sequence to the associated PE.
 In many sorting methods, e.g., odd-even transposition sort [3], Batcher's merge-exchange sort [2], and parallel Shell sort [6], the entire set of elements becomes more nearly sorted after each iteration, so the portion of the sequence to be transferred from a PE tends to decrease.
 If we have an algorithm which can efficiently find the exact number of elements to be transferred between any pair of PEs, we may reduce the cost of the merge operation and communication, as well as partly solving the problem of load balancing.
-Our first algorithm (Algorithm 1 below) finds the exact number of elements to be transferred in $\log_2 N$ communication steps, where N is the length of the sequence stored in each PE's local memory.
+This idea was used by Tridgell and Brent [7].
+They introduced an algorithm $find_exact$ that finds the exact number of elements to be transferred in $\log_2 N$ communication steps, where N is the length of the sequence stored in each PE's local memory.
 At each communication step one element is sent and received by each PE.
-The algorithm works well on distributed memory machines such as the Thinking Machines CM5 and the Fujitsu AP1000 [7], because these machines have a small "startup" time for communication and a small message latency, so the time for running the procedure is small in comparison to the total communication time.
+The algorithm works well on distributed memory machines such as the Thinking Machines CM5 and the Fujitsu AP1000, because these machines have a small "startup" time for communication and a small message latency, so the time for running the $find_exact$ procedure is small in comparison to the total communication time.
 On a machine with a high message latency, the algorithm would be costly.
-Our second algorithm (Algorithm 2 below) requires only $\log{\lambda} N$ communication steps (for $\lambda \geq 2$ ) to find the exact number of elements to transfer, if we allow $\lambda - 1$ elements to be transferred at each step.
-By properly choosing $\lambda$ , the running time of the algorithm can be reduced.
+In this paper we introduce a new algorithm (Algorithm 2 below), which requires only $\log{\lambda} N$ communication steps (for $\lambda \geq 2$) to find the exact number of elements to transfer, if we allow $\lambda - 1$ elements to be transferred at each step.
+By properly choosing λ , the running time of the algorithm can be reduced.